bertschneider/clj-translator/README.md

-clj-translator
+ï»¿clj-translator
 ==================

 This little clojure app uses the Google Translation API to translate text from a base to a target language.
-To do so a simple url call is sufficient, so the programm isnt very complex.
+To do so a simple url call via Clojures http-agent is sufficient.

 Example
 -----------